About

 Gordon works as artist and storyteller Creeping Toad and is based in Buxton.

-He will be leading workshops in The Makory in Cromford and Bolsover during the Festival.
+He lead workshops in The Makory in Cromford during the 2025 Festival.

 Dr. Tim Campbell-Green